EU regulators to investigate Hutchison, Telefonica's Irish deal

-BRUSSELS European antitrust regulators will investigate whether Hutchison Whampoa's $1 billion bid for Telefonica's unit in Ireland will reduce competition in the country's mobile market, the European Commission said on Wednesday.
+BRUSSELS Nov 6 EU antitrust regulators will investigate whether Hutchison Whampoa's $1 bln bid for Telefonica's Irish unit will reduce competition in the mobile telephony market in Ireland, the European Commission said on Wednesday.

 The move will put pressure on Hutchison to offer concessions such as spectrum sales or making it easier for rivals to access its network, to ease the regulatory concerns.

-Along with another review of a much larger deal in Germany in which Telefonica aims to buy smaller rival KPN's E-Plus, Hutchison's Ireland deal is seen by investors and telecom executives as a key test of whether European regulators are softening their stance on mergers in the sector.

-If they are cleared without major concessions, bankers predict further consolidation to reduce the number of European operators and help the sector return to growth after years of shrinking sales and regulatory pressure.

-Hong Kong-based Hutchison Whampoa, controlled by Asia's richest man, Li Ka-shing, announced the 780-million-euro ($1.05 billion) offer for Telefonica's 02 Ireland unit in June to strengthen its position in Europe.
+Hong Kong-based Hutchison Whampoa, controlled by Asia's richest man, Li Ka Shing, unveiled the 780-million-euro ($1.05 billion) offer for Telefonica's 02 Ireland unit in June to boost its presence in Europe.

-It also owns mobile carriers, which market services under the brand name 3, in five other European countries.

-The European Union competition authority, which held a preliminary review of the deal in the last month, said the deal may have a negative impact on rivals and lead to higher prices.
+The European Union competition authority, which did a preliminary review of the deal in the last month, said the deal may have a negative impact on rivals and lead to higher prices.

 "The Commission has concerns that the transaction would remove an important competitive force and change the merged entity's incentive to exert significant competitive pressure on the remaining competitors," it said in a statement.